Submitting to Works in Progress

 Guidelines for writing for WIP.
 Our priority is to focus on stories that are ignored or misrepresented in the mainstream media, especially those that relate directly to our mission.
-To this end,we seek well-researched news stories, serious analyses of issues confronting our communities and accounts of personal experiences or reflections by local authors.
-We also consider poetry, graphics, cartoons and articles that challenge conventional journalism.
+To this end,we seek well-researched news stories, serious analyses of issues confronting our communities and accounts of personal experiences or reflections by local writers.

-We discourage writing where a key point is stated as fact that is unproven or in serious dispute.
-Once we receive a submission, we may choose to publish it or not.
-Articles that relate to the month’s theme will have preference, but other topics are also welcome, as usual.
+We discourage writing where a key point is stated as fact when it is unproven or in serious dispute.
+Once we receive a submission we may choose to publish it, or not.
+Articles can relate to the theme but material on other topics is important.
 Editing that extends beyond that needed for clarity will be reviewed with the author.
 While the views expressed in the material we print are those of the author alone, WIP typically will favor material that is consistent with our mission.